EuniceAgyemang/tuts/README.md

-This is a tutorial for Git pulling and pushing
+This is a tutorial for Git pull and push